 I think PTSD exhaustion is one of the most common symptoms accompanying post-trauma; to be utterly exhausted, tired, fatigued, not having the will or the energy to do anything, and especially so after a triggering activation, when one’s story, accompanying emotions, and adrenaline get going.
 It saps the very life force and can take days to become fully renewed, only to be wasted yet again, in a heartbeat.

 Suffering PTSD is cyclic: trigger sensitivity or dissociative behavior might increase, leading to more withdrawn periods of reclusiveness, making it harder to connect again to one's self and others.
-And so it goes on and on cyclically until attended to.
+So it goes on and on, cyclically, until attended to.

 PTSD Fatigue, PTSD Exhaustion as a Symptom of Trauma

 It is not uncommon for people living with PTSD to develop ME or fatigue syndrome over time.
 It is one of the major symptoms accompanying PTSD, as are migraines, fibromyalgic pains, irritable bowel syndrome, depressed immune system, and inflammation.

 PTSD fatigue, tiredness, lethargy, and exhaustion can manifest in different forms.
 It can vary from a flat-out draining attack related to what you are dealing with and suffering from, to a lingering, sullen, but persistently pervasive, exhausted state.

-The first one is pretty obvious.
-Your flight/fight mechanism has kicked-in through a triggering event, and after it has run its course, you will have to pick up the pieces and attempt to build yourself up again as best as you can.
+The cause of the draining attack is obvious; your flight/fight mechanism has kicked in through a triggering event, and after it has run its course, you will have to pick up the pieces and attempt to build yourself up again as best as you can.

 Besides a triggering activation, there's a lot of energy invested in keeping a traumatic state steadily static, and this is held mostly at an unconscious level.
 It is this manifestation of PTSD that leads to the persistently exhausted state.